AlgorithmHub/dash-responsive-grid-layout/README.md

-# Dash Component Boilerplate
+# Dash Responsive Grid Layout

 This repository contains the minimal set of code required to create your own custom Dash component.

-To create your own Dash component:
-1. Fork this repo
-2. Find-and-replace:
-    1. `my_dash_component` with your component library name.
-    2. `my-dash-component` with your component library name.
-    3. `my-name` with your name and `my-email` with your email address
-    4. `my-license` with your license (e.g. `MIT`)
-    5. Rename the folder `my_dash_component/` with your component library name
-3. Install the dependencies:
+1. Install the dependencies:
 ```
 npm install
 ```
-4. Open up the JavaScript demo environment:
+2. Open up the JavaScript demo environment:
 ```
 npm run start
 ```
-5. Write your component code in `src/lib/components`.
+3. Write your component code in `src/lib/components`.
 There is a sample component called `ExampleComponent.react.js` that you can use for inspiration.
 The demo app is in `src/demo` and you will import your example component code into your demo app.
-6. Test your code in a Python environment:
+4. Test your code in a Python environment:
     1. Build your code
     ```
     npm run build:js-dev